gamemanual0/gm0/source/docs/custom-manufacturing/laser-cutting.rst

 Design Guide
 ------------

+.. note:: When using a sponsor, machine shop, or service like Fabworks or SendCutSend, parts may be adjusted by the vendor for you.
+Check with the service you are using before you make these adjustments!

 There are a few quirks of laser cut parts that you should keep in mind when designing them